nazimboudeffa/nazimboudeffa/README.md

 - :sparkles: https://boilerplate-influence-nextjs-mongo.vercel.app boilerplate, please donate on PayPal to maintain it
 - :sparkles: https://ui-cool-nextjs-talwind.vercel.app UI components that can be used in the boilerplate
-- :sparkles: https://artisanat-dz.com made with the boilerplate, deployed on Coolify
+- :sparkles: https://artisanat-dz.com made with the boilerplate, private repo deployed on Coolify
 - :sparkles: https://allbiiiz.com used to create the boilerplate
 - :sparkles: https://code101.fr
 - :sparkles: https://bledmusic.vercel.app